REDRESS’s Casebook Series Features Leading Strategic Cases Against Torture

 We hope they will serve as a digestible guide and inspiration for practitioners and activists alike, providing a toolbox of effective strategies to conduct strategic litigation of cases of torture to support survivors in their quest for justice and reparation.

 Read a blog piece by Juan Méndez, one of the legal representatives of the petitioners in the Velasquez Rodríguez v.
-Honduras case, and former UN Special Rapporteur on Torture, examines its most strategic features.
+Honduras case, and former UN Special Rapporteur on Torture, examining its most strategic features.